Arizard/deathrun/deathrun_todo.md

 * Leveling/XP (hooks into starts/ends)

 ##Currently Implemented
+* Sound cues for round starts and round ends
+* Celebration screen when one team wins - List the team and the names of the winning players.
 * Mapvote - Players can nominate maps to be voted for through the nomination menu.
 Players can rock the vote with !rtv if they don't like the current map.
 Ratio of votes:players can be customized with **mapvote_rtv_ratio <0-1>**.
 Players use the keys 1-9 to vote for maps.
 * Weapons - CS:S Weapons are included by default and require no configuration (CS:S must be mounted on the server).
 They have predictable spray patterns so that experienced players can express their skill.
 * HUD - HUD Displays Health, Velocity, team and time left.
 HUD can be positions to one of 9 spots on the screen using **deathrun_hud_position <0-8>**, or through the !settings menu.